 Natacha is also a member of Alpha Kappa Alpha Sorority Inc.; an organization that provide services to the community and helps educated young women to understand their worth.
 Natacha’s research interests include working with families and communities and mental health issues in Haiti.
 Natacha is one of the founding Haiti Community Trust Board Members.
 She aims to focus her research on the strengths of marginalized individuals and their communities.
 She believes her work has the potential to make a transformative impact through empowerment and by promoting well-being.View CV

-She is excited to be a part of the CRECER team and serve as a co-coordinator in the Kulula Project.
-Currently, her primary research interest is exploring how social and emotional learning programs can be made more equitable when used with diverse populations and how social and emotional learning skills can be used to promote equity.
-Additionally, Marisol is interested in research focusing on the creation and implementation of community-based intervention programs to promote positive mental health outcomes for multicultural, ethnically diverse, immigrant, and underserved populations.
-She is also passionate about working towards closing the research to practice gap and works towards making information gained via research accessible to all individuals.View CV
+She is excited to be a part of the CRECER team and serve currently as the co-coordinator in the Strong Roots Caregiver project and previously as the co-coordinator in the Kulula Project.
+Currently, her primary research interest is exploringculturally responsive social and emotional learning and emotional intelligence, and exploring how these fields can be used to promote equity.
+Additionally, Marisol is interested in research focusing on the creation and implementation of community-based intervention programs to promote positive mental health outcomes for multicultural, ethnically diverse, and immigrant populations.
+She is also passionate about working towards closing the research to practice gap and works towards making information gained via research accessible to all individuals.Please visit here for more information about Marisol’s research.View CV

 Ceewin N. Louder

-Ceewinis a first-year doctoral student in the Counseling Psychology program at the University of Miami.
-She completed her undergraduate studies in Psychology and Biology at the University of North Carolina at Chapel Hill.
+Ceewinis a second-year doctoral student in the Counseling Psychology program at the University of Miami.
+She completed her undergraduate studies at the University of North Carolina at Chapel Hill with a dual-major in Psychology and Biology.
 After two years working as a missionary for the United Methodist Church and one year working as a bookseller, she decided to go back to school for psychology.
-Most recently, she completed her master's degree in Clinical Psychology at Teachers College, Columbia University.
-Broadly, Ceewin's research interests center around emotion, discrimination, and community-based interventions.
-She is excited to be working with Marisol as a co-coordinator for the Kulula Project.View CV
+She completed her master's degree in Clinical Psychology at Teachers College, Columbia University in May 2019 and began working with CRECER in August 2019.
+Broadly, Ceewin's research interests center around emotion, race-based traumatic stress, and community-based interventions.
+Specifically, she is interested in Afro-centric coping techniques utilized by Black folks, and the mental and physiological effects of various coping strategies.
+In CRECER, she is a co-coordinator for the Kulula Project with Alexis.View CV

 Sidney Coupet is an Internal Medicine physician with over 10 years of experience providing primary care to ethnically and linguistically diverse patients using an innovative membership model called Direct Primary Care (DPC).
 The model is comprehensive and consist of primary & preventative care, chronic disease management, behavioral health services, and wellness.
 Dr. Coupet is also the founder of SPARK Health, an organization that supports clinics to deliver a comprehensive community health model nationally and internationally.
 Dr. Coupet is the Chief physician for Coupet Quality Clinic, the flagship center for SPARK Health which is located in Ft.
 Lauderdale, FL., where he provides quality healthcare services to hundreds of ethnically diverse patients.
 Dr. Coupet is also serving as the primary care advisor for Santé Nou, a US healthcare logistics company that provides emergency care for people traveling to Haiti, while simultaneously delivering primary & preventive care for those residing in Haiti.